-- You lost or found a valuable item
+- You lost or found something valuable

 - You were robbed or threatened

-- Someone tried to molest you
+- Someone tried to harass you

-- You need to borrow money.
+- You need to borrow money

-- To use a phone
+- You want to use a phone

-- If you have an accident
+- You were in an accident

-- To find maps and directions
+- You need maps or directions

-Curiosities about the koban
+Interesting facts about koban

-Communicating in a Koban
+Communication in a koban

 最寄りの交番はどこにありますか?